Give us a call now for an immediate match with a local pro.

 Get a written quote before HVAC work starts.
 A full quote includes both materials and labor costs.
 Make sure you understand and accept all terms before signing the contract.

 You should have your HVAC system inspected twice annually.
 After completing their inspection, your technician will tell you if any services are required.
 You should also call a technician if you start noticing issues such as unusual smells, leaks, or strange noises.
-If your home has ductwork, you should have it inspected every few years.
+If your system has ductwork, it should be inspected every few years.

 You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
-Keep your thermostat as low as is comfortable and avoid making drastic changes in the temperature — increase or decrease it a few degrees at a time.
+Keep your thermostat as low as is comfortable and avoid making drastic temperature changes — increase or decrease it a few degrees at a time.
 If possible, try switching to a smart thermostat.

-It takes around one to three days to have your HVAC system installed or replaced.
-If you only need an air conditioning unit or a furnace, this may take between half a day and two days.
-This timeline can be determined by the size of your home, how easily accessible your system is, and any issues your technician discovers.
+It takes around one to three days to have an HVAC system installed or replaced.
+If you need just a furnace or a single air conditioning unit, this might take anywhere from a few hours up to two days.
+This timeline can be affected by the size of your home, the accessibility of your system, and any new issues your technician uncovers.

-For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
+For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
 In Herkimer, you can probably make do with a unit on the lower end of this range.
-For a house over 1,000 square feet, central air will be more effective for cooling than window units.
+For a house over 1,000 square feet, central air will usually be more effective for cooling than window units.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Herkimer, you might need a higher-capacity furnace.